 Heavenly Scallops and Angel Hair Pasta Recipe

-Scallops are so delicious and flavorful, especially when sautéed.
-The sautéed scallops in this recipe are served over a tomato cream sauce, angel hair pasta, and spinach or arugula.
+Scallops are so delicious, especially sauteed.
+The sauteed scallops in this recipe are served over a tomato cream sauce, angel hair pasta, and spinach or arugula.
 The cooking goes quick, so measure out all your ingredients out before you begin.

 Inspired by Angelology